agocorona/cardano-cloud/README.md

     ![alt text](image.png)

     - All the previous points can be improved for robustness, performance and modularity.
+    - further improvements:
+      - Patterns -> primitives for transacitions with n signers,
+      - utxo selection
-    - further improvements: multisign, utxo selection, primitives for complex transactions, backtracking and autohealing on complex error conditions.
-Pattern discovery for the creation of more composable and higher level primitives.
+      - identify backtracking conditions for autohealing in complex situations.
+      - Pattern discovery for the creation of more composable and higher level primitives.
       - Caching: a graph database, using the haskell package TCache synchronized with the Cardano node for fast querying wallet accounts, utxos etc.
-    - Tests with IPFS persistence and ditributed
+      - Tests with IPFS persistence
       - Distributed computing for scalability and reliability.
-To create a L2 over Cardano.
+To create a L2 services over Cardano.
+      - ...
+      - Tons of things to do.

 imagine thounsands of requests being gathered by this code: